pivotal-cf/pivnet-resource/README.md

 later release, as it replaces the various files like `version_file`.

 * `version`: *Required.* Version of the new release.

+  Note, if sorting by
+  semantic version in `source` params (i.e. `sort_by: semver`) then this version must be a valid semantic version.

+  This is to prevent inconsistencies that would occur when creating a new version of a resource that cannot be discovered by the check for that resource.

 * `release_type`: *Required.* See the
 [official docs](https://network.pivotal.io/docs/api) for the supported types.